SciML/DiffEqDocs.jl/docs/src/tutorials/dde_example.md

 sol = solve(prob,alg)
 ```

-Here we treated the single lag `t-tau` as a state-dependent delay.
+Here, we treated the single lag `t-tau` as a state-dependent delay.
 Of course, you
 can then replace that tuple of functions with whatever functions match your lags.